novak-99/ex/docs/source/transforms/crosscorr.rst

         A complex number.

-The cross-correlation operation performs the following integral transform on two functions :math:`f`: and :math:`g`:
+The cross-correlation operation performs the following integral transform on two functions :math:`f` and :math:`g`:

 .. math::